Deposit Money

 What is a certificate of deposit (CD) and how does it work?

 A certificate of deposit or (CD) is a savings product that offers a fixed interest rate for a set period of time, usually called the CD’s “term.”
 The most common terms for CDs are three months, six months, twelve months, two years, three years, and five years.
 Usually, the longer the term, the higher the interest rate offered.
-The annual percentage yield or APY of a CD is highly correlated to the interest rate set by the Federal Reserve, although banks set their own rates to compete for business.
+The annual percentage yield or APY of a CD is highly correlated to the interest rate set by the Federal Reserve.
+However, banks set their own rates to compete for business.
 If you withdraw the money from the CD before the term has completed, you receive a penalty.
 CDs are a safe place to keep your money and gain a predictable, fixed interest rate.
 CDs are also fairly inflexible because of the penalty for removing the money before the CD fully matures.

 What to know before buying a certificate of deposit (CD)?